Tired of Rejections?

 Check and Edit

-If two pieces are being considered for publication, which do you think will be chosen: the one riddled with typos and grammatical mistakes, or the error-free one?
+If two pieces are being considered for publication, which do you think will be chosen: the one riddled with typos and grammatical blunders, or the error-free one?

 Read the Rules

-• If they ask for submission via an online form, don’t email it to their webmaster.
+- If they ask for submissions via an online form, don’t email your masterpiece to their site administrator.

 Likewise respect all other guidelines.